‘Furious’ public will not accept Partygate ‘cover-up’, senior Tory warns

 A furious public will not accept a “cover-up” of the Partygate scandal, a senior Tory MP is warning – amid a growing belief that crucial parts of Sue Gray’s inquiry will never be revealed.

-A heavily-redacted draft of the civil servant’s report will be released within days, but with references to parties that the police are investigating stripped out after the Met demanded it.
+A heavily censored draft of the civil servant’s report will be released within days, but with references to parties that the police are investigating stripped out after the Met demanded it.

 There are no plans to publish an unredacted version, once the police have finished their investigation, which means the most serious aspects may never see the light of day.